Treuman Katz Grand Rounds

 - 2020: Denise Dudzinski, MD, PhD, University of Washington.
 Reaching for COVID-19 Equity

 - 2019: Robert Macauley, MD, Oregon Health & Science University.
-Responding to Parental Requests for Potentially Non-Beneficial Treatment
+Responding to Parental Requests for Potentially Non-Beneficial Treatment (no video available)

 - 2018: Nancy S. Jecker, PhD, University of Washington.
 Ending Midlife Bias: Ethics for Pediatrics and the Rest of Life